plioi/plioi.github.io/_posts/2013-12-12-the-feature-i-almost-skippe.md

 {% gist 7930603 %}

-> In other words, "a method is a test method if it isn't marked as skipped.&#8221;
+> In other words, "a method is a test method if it isn't marked as skipped."

 I don't like skipped tests, and I basically had poor-man's skipped tests anyway, so why bother to implement true support for them in Fixie?
 Well, the convention trick above is _even worse_ than normal, because the skipped tests would not even show up in result counts and would not come with warnings in the output.
 They'd be even easier to forget and let rot.
 Also, Fixie's convention-based approach to test discovery and execution opens the door to creatively mitigating the risks of skipping tests, as we'll see in our example below.